orbs-network/orbs-spec/terminology.md

 * `ordering and validation` - The consensus process is separated into two phases - ordering and validation.
 During the ordering phase, transactions are chosen for the block and ordered.
 During the validation phase, transactions are executed and marked as valid/invalid with their results.
   * `Transactions block` - The output of the ordering phase, a block of ordered transactions that is committed to the blockchain in a specific height.
-  * `Results block` - The output of the validation phase, a block of transaction execution results that is committed to the blockchain in a specific height (matching its Transactions block).
+  * `Results block` - The output of the validation phase, a block of transaction execution results that is committed to the blockchain in a specific height (matching its Transactions block, but a different block nevertheless).

+* `gateway node` - The node in the network that a client communicated with.
+If the client sends a transaction, this is the node that first introduces this transaction to the network (all other nodes).
+Gateway nodes are accountable for their clients and should prevent them from spamming the virtual chain.